Kettlebell training has become very popular in gyms and for home workout enthusiasts in recent years.

 This guide will provide you with an overview of the different types of kettlebell to consider when buying for a gym or for home use.

-There are two main types of kettlebells on the market, cast iron and steel, but we will talk about the following four categories:
+There are two main types of kettlebells on the market, cast iron and steel, but we will talk about the following five categories:

 Cast Iron Kettlebell